gorthx/rds-examples/README.md

 # rds-examples
-Example scripts demonstrating use of the AWS RDS command line interface.
+Example scripts and code snippets demonstrating use of the AWS RDS command line interface.

 Use at your own risk, don't use them in production, etc etc.